APPLICATIONS OPEN ON 26 MARCH 2025

 PRIZE

-The scholarship funds to be used towards registration and travel fees associated with attending the 2023 ACNP National Conference, to be held 12-14th October 2023 at the Crown Conference Centre, Melbourne, Vic
+The scholarship funds are used towards registration and travel fees associated with attending the 2025 ACNP National Conference, to be held 29-31 October 2025 at the National Convention Centre Canberra, ACT.

 ELIGIBILITY CRITERIA

-• Be an enrolled to be studying to become a Nurse Practitioner and provide evidence to support this
+- Be enroled to be studying to become a Nurse Practitioner and provide evidence to support this

 - A Nurse Practitioner Student working in Aboriginal and Torres Strait Islander Health